SDL-mirror/SDL/README.txt

 The best way to learn how to use SDL is to check out the header files in the "include" subdirectory and the programs in the "test" subdirectory.
-The header files and test programs are well commented and always up to date. ore documentation and FAQs are available online at:
+The header files and test programs are well commented and always up to date.
+More documentation and FAQs are available online at:
 	http://wiki.libsdl.org/

 If you need help with the library, or just want to discuss SDL related